 Lab / Engineering Services

-One of the most comprehensive laboratories in the flexible packaging industry.
-Our onsite lab enables our customers to shorten production and R&D timetables.
-No need to send to outside laboratories because we have all the state-of-the-art equipment here.
+We provide the most comprehensive laboratory services in the flexible packaging industry.
+Our lab enables our customers to shorten production and R&D timetables.

 - Complete Film Analyzation

 - Quality Assurance

 Polymer Packaging utilizes the latest in physical and analytic testing methods to help ensure product integrity and success.
 Our phased analysis and cost-reduction systems assist us in meeting and exceeding customers’ expectations.